christopherkobayashi/MagicDesk-Cartridge-Generator/README.md

     * Program should run on any system that has Python and required modules installed (see beginning of crtgen.py for required modules)
 * readme.txt
     * pure text readme file
-* eagle directory
-    * complete cartridge schematics and PCB design files in Eagle format, with explanations in eagle/readme.txt
 * gpl.txt
     * GNU General Public License version 3